-Today the two interior towers how the museum of agriculture and a ceramics museum.
+Today the two interior towers house the museum of agriculture and a ceramics museum.

-Agriculture is the most important business in Emilia Romagna, so a visit here is a great way to immerse yourself in the culture.
+Agriculture is the most important business in Emilia Romagna––visit here is a great way to immerse yourself in the culture.

-La Rocca is surrounded by a lovely park and makes a great place to spend several hours enjoying a picnic and views all the way to the Adriatic Sea.
+La Rocca is surrounded by a lovely park and is a great place to spend several hours enjoying a picnic with views all the way to the Adriatic Sea.
 You can also walk around the exterior walls, much like the walls in Lucca, Italy.